This section presents the basic terms used throughout the documentation.

 Device, Mender Client Device - A single unit that is able to connect to the Mender server, usually an independent product.
 Represented on the server by its identity and authentication data.

-Device ID - A single string uniquely identifying a device in the Mender server, used in APIs to specify an individual device.
-See the documentation on Identity for more information.
+Device ID - A single string uniquely identifying a device in the Mender server, used in Server-side APIs to specify an individual device.
+See the documentation on device Identity for more information.

 Device type - The type of device, used to ensure compatibility between the hardware and software.
 See the documentation on Artifact for more information.

-Mender Connect - A user space application providing the add-ons framework, as well as implementation of particular add-ons which can be enabled or disabled as per configuration.
-It is integrated with the Mender Client over a well-defined and portable DBus API.
+Mender Connect - A user space application providing the add-ons framework, as well as implementation of particular add-ons which you can enable or disable as per configuration.
+It integrates with the Mender Client over a well-defined and portable Device-side API.

 Mender Hub Integration(s) - A contribution on Mender Hub of a Mender Board integration for a specific board.

-Mender Server - An application implementing Mender API, and the web UI, providing updates to devices.
+Mender Server - An application implementing the Server-side Mender API, and the web UI, providing updates to devices.

 Organization - A single customer environment in the Mender server.
 Also known as a Tenant.
 Note that multi-tenancy is only supported in Mender Enterprise.